mparno/fenics-web/source/featured/2013/fenics13_program.rst

   *Implementation of a geometric multigrid method for FEniCS and its application*

-- 15:50 - 16:10  Sander Rhebergen
+- 15:50 - 16:10 Johan Hoffman

-  *Preconditioners for computations of subduction zone modelling*
+  *High performance scientific computing with FEniCS*

 Session 4 - Ask the developer